iterate-ch/docs/mountainduck/interface.md

 ### Mount point

 The nickname set determines the mount point used.
-You can customize the mount point by editing the nickname of the bookmark.
+You can customize the mount point name by editing the nickname of the bookmark.

 ### Labels